AP source: No MLB economic plan in 1st session with players

 Players are more interested in medical protocols and testing designed to protect them from and detect the new coronavirus.

 Ducey announced “Major League Baseball, the NBA, the NHL, the NFL, MLS are able to participate and play in the state of Arizona after May 15.”
+Under some of baseball’s possible plans, a portion of teams and possibly all would be based in the Phoenix area, but the first preference of late is to play in empty regular-season ballparks.

-“Of course, this would be with CDC guidelines, and protecting the public health.” the Republican said.
-“We have had discussions with leaders of some of these leagues and they all know they are welcome to operate, play and perform in the state of Arizona.”.
+“Of course, this would be with CDC guidelines, and protecting the public health,” the Republican said.
+“We have had discussions with leaders of some of these leagues and they all know they are welcome to operate, play and perform in the state of Arizona.”

 Associated Press writer Jonathan J. Cooper in Phoenix contributed to this report.